 The bottom line

 The Browning Dark Ops Pro X 1080 is the no-glow camera to beat — invisible, fast, and fairly priced.
-Go Tactacam Reveal X 3.0 the moment you want those invisible photos delivered to your phone, Bushnell Core DS-4K when night image quality is the whole point, GardePro A3S when the budget says $60, and Reconyx HyperFire 2 Covert when failure isn’t an option.
+Go Tactacam Reveal Pro 4.0 the moment you want those invisible photos delivered to your phone, Bushnell Core DS-4K when night image quality is the whole point, GardePro A3S when the budget says $60, and Reconyx HyperFire 2 Covert when failure isn’t an option.
+No-glow flash only solves the nighttime half of staying hidden — see our how to hide a trail camera guide for the daytime camo and backdrop tactics that cover the rest.
+Watching a nest or feeder instead of a deer trail?
+Our best trail camera for bird watching guide covers why an invisible flash matters just as much there, plus the trigger-speed and sensitivity settings birds actually need.